komapper/komapper/README.md

 }
 ```

-## Status
+## Design Policy

-This project is still in development, all suggestions and contributions are welcome.

 See [DESIGN_DOC](DESIGN_DOC.md) for the design policy of this project.

 ## Roadmap

-1.0 GA will be released in May 2022.
+1.0 GA will be released in late May 2022.

 The main tasks until the 1.0 GA release are as follows:

 - Improve the documentation
-- Support R2DBC 1.0 GA
 - Support Spring Boot 2.7 GA